IAPR-TC7/iapr-tc7.github.io/workshops.md

 Pattern Recognition in Remote Sensing (PRRS) Workshops are a regular event coming every two years in close spatial and temporal vicinity to the main IAPR conferences – the ICPR.
 Workshop papers are available on IEEE-xplore.

-* [12th IAPR Workshop on Pattern Recognition in Remote Sensing (PRRS 2022)](https://iapr-tc7.ipb.uni-bonn.de/index.html%3Fp=707.html) in Montral (Canada) organized by Ribana Roscher & Charlotte Pelletier, Sylvain Lobry
+* [12th IAPR Workshop on Pattern Recognition in Remote Sensing (PRRS 2022)](https://iapr-tc7.ipb.uni-bonn.de/index.html%3Fp=707.html) in Montreal (Canada) organized by Ribana Roscher & Charlotte Pelletier, Sylvain Lobry
 * 11th IAPR Workshop on Pattern Recognition in Remote Sensing (PRRS 2020) online organized by Ribana Roscher, Gabriele Cavallaro, E. Michaelsen & Uwe Stilla
 * 10th IAPR Workshop on Pattern Recognition in Remote Sensing (PRRS 2018) in Beijing (China) organized by Fenzhen Su, Jie Shan, E. Michaelsen & Uwe Stilla
 * 9th IAPR Workshop on Pattern Recognition in Remote Sensing (PRRS 2016) in Cancun (Mexico) organized by E. Michaelsen & Jie Shan
-* 8th IAPR Workshop on Pattern Recognition in Remote Sensing (PRRS 2014) in Stokholm (Sweden) organized by J. Q. Du & E. Michaelsen
+* 8th IAPR Workshop on Pattern Recognition in Remote Sensing (PRRS 2014) in Stockholm (Sweden) organized by J. Q. Du & E. Michaelsen
 * 7th IAPR Workshop on Pattern Recognition in Remote Sensing (PRRS 2012) in Tsukuba (Japan), organized by J. Q. Du & E. Michaelsen
 * 6th IAPR Workshop on Pattern Recognition in Remote Sensing (PRRS 2010) in Istanbul (Turkey), organized by S. Aksoy
 * 5th IAPR Workshop on Pattern Recognition in Remote Sensing (PRRS 2008) in Tampa (Florida), organized by S. Aksoy